 September Swimming: Black Sea Without the Crowds

-After the summer rush, September brings the "Velvet Season" — crowds thin, hotel prices drop, but conditions remain ideal for swimming (sea temps 24–26°C).
+After the summer rush, September brings the "Velvet Season", crowds thin, hotel prices drop, but conditions remain ideal for swimming (sea temps 24-26°C).
 Skies are blue, and the humidity of western Georgia makes a dip refreshing.

 By October, beach season ends but Batumi makes a lovely city break with cooler weather and epic sunsets.
 The coast has a surreal tropical-fall atmosphere where autumn colours mingle with banana plants and palm trees.

-Bonus: From August to October, the Batumi Raptor Count — one of the world's largest bird migration spectacles — sees more than a million raptors funnel through the skies above the coast.
+Bonus: From August to October, the Batumi Raptor Count, one of the world's largest bird migration spectacles, sees more than a million raptors funnel through the skies above the coast.

 Concerts, Film, and Literary Festivals in Tbilisi

-Autumn brings a vibrant atmosphere to Tbilisi.
+Autumn brings a lively atmosphere to Tbilisi.
 Wine bars and cafes are in full swing, weekends are filled with outdoor events, and pop-up markets line Rustaveli Avenue.
-Catch the Sukhishvili Georgian National Ballet (September), the Tbilisi International Music Festival (September–October), the Festival of Literature (September), Tbilisi Baroque Festival (October), and the International Film Festival (November–December).
+Catch the Sukhishvili Georgian National Ballet (September), the Tbilisi International Music Festival (September-October), the Festival of Literature (September), Tbilisi Baroque Festival (October), and the International Film Festival (November-December).

 Autumn on the Table: Mushrooms, Persimmons, and Fresh Churchkhela